 Best for Good Listeners

 While this app now offers video, it started as audio-only, and continues to be ideal for delivering workout instructions through your ear buds.
-Aaptiv lets you pick from more than 2,500 (and counting) on-demand workouts covering everything from stretching and yoga to boxing and weightlifting.
+Aaptiv lets you pick from literally thousands of on-demand workouts covering everything from stretching and yoga to boxing and weightlifting.
 Select the type of workout you want, the kind of music you like and how much time you have, then get ready to sweat it out.

 Price: $14.99/month or $99.99/year